Ageless Lifestyles®

 Host: Anti-Aging Psychologist Dr. Michael Brickey

-Guests Dr. Paula Forman and Dr. Jeff Johnson
+Guests: Dr. Paula Forman and Dr. Jeff Johnson

-Broadcast and podcast starting: May 25, 2009 on webtalkradio.net.
-After 6-1-09 the podcast is also on the links below
+Broadcast and podcast on webtalkradio.net.
+The podcast is also on the links below

 How does a narcissistic generation that was determined to reshape the world deal with career crashes, job burnout, divorce, empty nests, aging parents, and deciding whether to retire?
 Psychologist Dr. Jeff Johnson and Sociologist Dr. Paula Forman, authors of The Hourglass Solution: A Boomer’s Guide to the Rest of Your Life, help us think out how what is unique about Boomers and how to generatively handle Boomer life transitions.